rxcomm/encoDHer/ANONYMOUS.md

 Prior to any communication occurring, Alice and Bob will have created GPG key pairs for themselves that are not posted on any public media (including keyservers) that can be traced back to them.
-We will assume the uids for these keys are @alice and
-@bob (GPG can create these uids with the --allow-freeform-uid option).
+We will assume the uids for these keys are alice and bob (GPG can create these uids with the ```--allow-freeform-uid``` option).
 Further, both Bob and Alice generate a Diffie-Hellmann key pair for themselves.